jasiekg25/HibernateProject/ReadMe.md

 }
 ```

-Next step is to create invoice from list of orders.
+Next step is to create an invoice from list of orders.
 ```java
 public class Invoice{
 //  ...